 Based on application oriented basic research, DFKI develops product functions, prototypes and patentable solutions in the field of information and communication technology.
-Research and development projects are conducted in nineteen research departments and research groups, eight competence centers and eight living labs.
+Research and development projects are conducted in twenty research departments, nine competence centers and eight living labs.
 Funding is received from government agencies like the European Union, the Federal Ministry of Education and Research (BMBF), the Federal Ministry for Economic Affairs and Energy (BMWi), the German Federal States and the German Research Foundation (DFG), as well as from cooperation with industrial partners.
 Twice a year, a committee of internationally renowned experts (Scientific Advisory Board) audits the progress and results of state-funded projects.
 In addition, BMBF evaluates DFKI regularly.
 The most recent assessment was again very successfully concluded in 2016.

 Apart from the state governments of Rhineland-Palatinate, Saarland and Bremen, numerous renowned German and international high-tech companies from a wide range of industrial sectors are represented on the DFKI supervisory board.
 The DFKI model of a non-profit public-private partnership (ppp) is nationally and internationally considered a blueprint for corporate structure in the field of top-level research.